IIAS-Research/MaskQL/README.md

 * Login for admins
 * Catalogs: create, edit, delete
-* Users: create, edit, delete, and a "Manage permissions" button
+* Users: create, edit, delete, and a manage permissions
-* Permissions: four panels (Database, Schemas, Tables, Columns)
+* Permissions: four panels (Database, Schemas, Tables, Columns) to define rules

-  * Actions: Allow, Deny, Inherit
-  * Button "fx" to edit `effect` on tables and columns
-  * Add schema/table/column at the bottom of each panel
-  * Export and import JSON for the current user and the selected catalog
+  * Also export and import JSON for the current user and the selected catalog

 ### Export and import format